maoosi/wait.js/README.md

 ## Async functions

-Wait.js also provides the ability to deal with async functions, by manually triggering the following execution:
+**Wait.js** also provides the ability to deal with async functions, by manually triggering the next execution:

 ```javascript
 import Wait from 'wait.js'